Megafunk/MassSample/README.md

 	MyQuery.AddTagRequirement<FMoverTag>(EMassFragmentPresence::All);
 	MyQuery.AddRequirement<FHitLocationFragment>(EMassFragmentAccess::ReadOnly, EMassFragmentPresence::Optional);
 	MyQuery.AddSubsystemRequirement<UMassDebuggerSubsystem>(EMassFragmentAccess::ReadWrite);
+	MyQuery.RegisterWithProcessor(*this);

 	ProcessorRequirements.AddSubsystemRequirement<UMassDebuggerSubsystem>(EMassFragmentAccess::ReadWrite);

-	MyQuery.RegisterWithProcessor(*this);
 }
 ```

+To execute queries on a processor, we must register them by calling `RegisterWithProcessor` passing the processor as a parameter. `FMassEntityQuery` also offers a parameter constructor that calls `RegisterWithProcessor`, which is employed in some processors from various Mass modules (ie: `UDebugVisLocationProcessor`).

 <!-- FIXMEVORI-5.1: Make a section about AddSubsystemRequirement -->

-`ProcessorRequirements` is a special query part of `UMassProcessor` that serves to hold all the `UWorldSubsystem`s that get accessed in the `Execute` function outside the queries scope.
+`ProcessorRequirements` is a special query part of `UMassProcessor` that holds all the `UWorldSubsystem`s that get accessed in the `Execute` function outside the queries scope.
 In the example above, `UMassDebuggerSubsystem` gets accessed within `MyQuery`'s scope (`MyQuery.AddSubsystemRequirement`) and in the `Execution` function scope (`ProcessorRequirements.AddSubsystemRequirement`).

 Queries are executed by calling the `ForEachEntityChunk` member function with a lambda, passing the related `FMassEntityManager` and `FMassExecutionContext`.